Azure/azure-powershell/src/RecoveryServices/RecoveryServices/help/Backup-AzRecoveryServicesBackupItem.md

 The first command gets the Backup container of type AzureVM named pstestv2vm1, and then stores it in the $NamedContainer variable.
 The second command gets the Backup item corresponding to the container in $NamedContainer, and then stores it in the $Item variable.
-The last command triggers the backup job for the Backup item in $Item.
+The last command triggers the backup job for the Backup item in $Item with an expiry time of 60 days from now, default value for expiry time is 30 days if not specified.

 ### Example 2